 Authorizing requests with OAuth 2.0

-All requests to the AdSense Host API v4 must be authorized by an authenticated user.
+All requests to the AdSense Host API must be authorized by an authenticated user.

 The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
 The following general process applies to all application types:

-- When you create your application, you register it with Google.
+- When you create your application, you register it using the Google Developers Console.
 Google then provides information you'll need later, such as a client ID and a client secret.

-- Activate the AdSense Host API v4 in the Services pane of the Google APIs Console.
-(If it isn't listed in the Console, then skip this step.)
+- Activate the AdSense Host API in the Google Developers Console.
+(If the API isn't listed in the Developers Console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.

-- Google displays an OAuth dialog to the user, asking them to authorize your application to request some of their data.
+- Google displays a consent screen to the user, asking them to authorize your application to request some of their data.

 - If the user approves, then Google gives your application a short-lived access token.